Simple-Thorntail-Site-Martins96/simple-thorntail-site-jwt-login/README.md

 ## Technologies

 ### Backend
-The backend use Thorntail and Maven as core, for JWT generation the lib is Nimbus-Jose, REST APIs exposed via JAX-RS (RESTEasy Framework)
+The backend use Thorntail and Maven as core, for JWT generation the lib is Nimbus-Jose, REST APIs exposed via JAX-RS (RESTEasy Framework).
+The backend have a EJB for each mode and load the correct ones according to `login.mode` property

 ### Frontend
-The frontend use Angular Framework as core
+The frontend use Angular Framework as core.
+The navigation is very simple, a form that asks the credentials.
+After the insert and submit, the flow call BE layer and wait the authentication result and, in case of success, the Signed JWT.

 ## Deployment